-We had cash and cash equivalents at December 31, 2020 and 2019 of \$1,360.9 million and \$1,017.5 million, respectively.
-Of these balances, \$761.7 million and \$540.0 million were maintained in non-U.S. jurisdictions as of December 31, 2020 and 2019, respectively.
-We believe our organizational structure allows us the necessary flexibility to move funds throughout our subsidiaries to meet our operational working capital needs.
+We had cash and cash equivalents at December 31, 2021 and 2020 of \$840.6 million and \$1,360.9 million, respectively.
+Of these balances, \$471.9 million and \$761.7 million were maintained in non-U.S. jurisdictions as of December 31, 2021 and 2020, respectively.
+We believe at this time our organizational structure allows us the necessary flexibility to move funds throughout our subsidiaries to meet our operational working capital needs.

 Our business may not generate sufficient cash flow from operations and future borrowings may not be available under our Senior Secured Credit Facilities in an amount sufficient to enable us to pay our indebtedness, or to fund our other liquidity needs, including planned capital expenditures.
 In such circumstances, we may need to refinance all or a portion of our indebtedness on or before maturity.
 We may not be able to refinance any of our indebtedness on commercially reasonable terms or at all.
-If we cannot service our indebtedness, we may have to take actions such as selling assets, seeking additional equity or reducing or delaying capital expenditures, strategic acquisitions, investments and alliances.
+If we cannot service our indebtedness, we may have to take actions such as selling assets, selling additional equity or reducing or delaying capital expenditures, strategic acquisitions, investments and alliances.
 Our primary sources of liquidity are cash on hand, cash flow from operations and available borrowing capacity under our Senior Secured Credit Facilities.
 Based on our forecasts, we believe that cash flow from operations, available cash on hand and available borrowing capacity under our Senior Secured Credit Facilities and existing lines of credit will be adequate to service debt, fund our cost saving initiatives, meet liquidity needs and fund necessary capital expenditures for the next twelve months.